centerforaisafety/Intro_to_ML_Safety/Detecting Emergent Behaviour/main.md

 <i>Figure 7: Proxy gaming in a boat game</i>
 </p>

+## Principles

 Recall *Le Châtelier's principle* from high school chemistry.
 This states that if a dynamic equilibrium is disturbed by changing the conditions, the position of equilibrium shifts to counteract the change to reestablish an equilibrium.
-In general this applies to many adaptive systems.
+This may be extrapolated to many other adaptive systems.

 *Goodhart's Law* is a heuristic stating that any observed statistical regularity will tend to collapse once pressure is placed upon it.
-Or, overly simplified: when a measure becomes a target, it ceases to be a good measure.
-This simplification should not be extrapolated too far and taken to mean all metrics are useless, as then no goal would be worth pursuing.
-Some goals are better than others however; they are *more robust* to optimisation pressures.
-GDP is a better proxy for national wealth than a worker's performance review is a proxy for employee quality.
+Or, when a measure becomes a target, it ceases to be a good measure.
+It would be wrong to rely too heavily on this latter simplification.
+It should not be extrapolated too far and taken to mean all metrics are useless, as then no goal would be worth pursuing.

-A number of factors contribute to poor objective approximations by proxies
+Some goals can be deemed better than others however, if they are *more robust* to optimisation pressures.
+GDP is a better proxy for national wealth than a worker's performance review is a proxy for employee quality.A number of factors contribute to poor objective approximation by proxies
 * approximation errors arise due to limited oversight (spatially and temporally)
 * computational costs
 * measurement error